Home health charting basics

 How home health documentation differs from the facility: point-of-care charting, what payers look for, late entries, and how to chart faster without cutting corners.

-Here's the thing about home health documentation that nobody says out loud in orientation: the note isn't paperwork about the visit — for payment purposes, the note basically is the visit.
+For payment purposes, the visit note basically is the visit.
 If it isn't documented, it didn't happen, it won't get paid, and it won't survive an audit.
 Home health is one of the most heavily documented corners of all of healthcare, and new clinicians coming from a facility are almost universally blindsided by how much of the job is writing.
 The good news: it's a skill, it gets dramatically faster, and the clinicians who get good at it early are the ones who get to go home at a reasonable hour.

 Why home health charting is a different animal